-In recent times, natural resource management has been moving towards a more collaborative and participatory management approach.
-This is no different to the approach adopted by Wetlands International and the Tanzania Forest Service in the Rufiji Delta Mangrove Management Plan that was formulated in 1991.
+In recent times, natural resource management has been moving toward a more collaborative and participatory management approach.
+This is no different to the approach adopted by Wetlands International and the Tanzania Forest Services in the Rufiji Delta Mangrove Management Plan that was formulated in 1991.

 Initiated in October 2018 by Wetlands International, the review process involved key stakeholders from government agencies, Civil Society Organisations and Citizen Groups.
 The process entails integrating local aspirations to national, regional and global development, and conservation priorities.
 It is necessary to prepare a draft management plan that will be shared with the communities, particularly in the future, and with approval from the relevant minister.

-This review is part of the interventions implemented under the Mangrove Capital Africa program supported by DOB Ecology
+This review is part of the interventions implemented under the Mangrove Capital Africa programme supported by DOB Ecology